dnl-blkv/simple-php-enum/README.md

 Here `null` means auto-determined ordinal value, or _auto-ordinal_.
 The default auto-ordinal is `0`.
 The further auto-ordinal values are determined as `{previous ordinal} + 1`.

 Constant names MUST be [PSR-1-compliant](http://www.php-fig.org/psr/psr-1/) AND start from a capital letter.
-If the constant name does not conform with the rules, an `InvalidEnumNameException` is thrown.
+If the constant name does not conform with the rules, it is ignored.

 ## Creating
 Once the class is defined defined, the enums can be created as: